The Tokyo 2020 Olympics Medals Are Recycled From Old Mobile Phones & Other Electronics

 - 2,200kg of bronze.

 "We are grateful for everyone's cooperation to this project.
-We hope that our project to recycle small consumer electronics and our efforts to contribute to an environmentally friendly and sustainable society will become a legacy of the Tokyo 2020 Games."
+We hope that our project to recycle small consumer electronics and our efforts to contribute to an environmentally friendly and sustainable society will become a legacy of the Tokyo 2020 Games," the organising committee said in a statement to mark the end of the collection period.

-Additionally, the ribbons of the medals will be made from chemically recycled polyester fibres that produce less carbon dioxide
+Additionally, the ribbons of the medals are made from chemically recycled polyester fibres that produce less carbon dioxide

 "Chemically recycled polyester fibres that produce less CO2 during their manufacturing process are used; these allow the ribbons to incorporate the Tokyo 2020 core graphic colours and to be extremely durable at the same time," a separate statement explained.